Youth Activities, Pre-Collegiate Programs and Camps

 - Youth visitors, individually or in groups, for activities not initiated or supervised by ISU program staff are not subject to this policy (e.g., youth doing research in the Parks Library; field trips supervised by a youth participant’s school or organization but not initiated or supervised by ISU staff or volunteers).
 Contractually-arranged third party youth programs are subject to this policy and are not intended to be exempted by this scenario.

 - Office of Admissions or other departmental recruiting visit programs which involve youth visiting campus with their parents/guardians are not subject to this policy.
-Individuals working with youth in these situations are subject to the Employment Verification and Background Checks policy (see Resources below).
+Individuals working with youth in these situations are subject to the Employment References and Background Checks policy (see Resources below).

 - Incidental visits by individual youth interacting with ISU faculty or staff, but not as part of a coordinated program offering, are not subject to this policy.
 However, these activities are subject to the Children in the Workplace policy (see Resources below).
 Examples include: